esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/format.md

   - GRIB messages contain the **data** and **metadata**.

-> ## Discuss GRIB format
+> ## Why GRIB format
 >
-> You work with some geo-spatial data for a project in your community.
+> You work with some geospatial data for a project in your community.
-> You choose GRIB format for the data.
+> You choose the GRIB format for the data.
 > Your colleague asks:
 >
-> 1. why did you choose GRIB format?
+> 1. Why did you choose the GRIB format?
-> 2. does this format help to make FAIR data?
+> 2. Does this format help to make the data FAIR?
 >
 >> ## Solution
 >>
 >> 1. You found that GRIB format is the standard in your research community and
 >> therefore interoperable and reusable for anyone.
 >> GRIB format is independent of any particular machine representation.
->> Also, GRIB format can contain both data and metadata.
+>> Also, the GRIB format can contain both data and metadata.
 >>
->> 2. Therefore, yes, GRIB format helps to have FAIR data.
+>> 2. Therefore, yes, the GRIB format helps to make the data FAIR.
 > {: .solution}
 {: .challenge}